 Organizing the information you need and using basic design principles is always a great start to any project.
 Get your point across, and think about the main takeaway or call to action you’d like to impart.
 How can you make it stand out among the rest of the information?
 If someone were to just skim over the page, would he or she understand exactly what they need to know or what to do?

 In a similar manner, no one wants to visit your website only to search and search for the information they need.
 Sometimes the easiest solution to this confusion is simple and clean design.
 That way, you avoid redundancy or hidden information and everyone can find what they need!

 Lesson 4: While you might know the latest design trends, your users might not

 Whenever a new design trend pops up, it’s exciting to try it out for yourself.
 Take ghost buttons, for example.
 (And no, I’m not talking about a button shaped like a ghost.)
 A ghost button is usually lightly outlined with a similarly-colored (if not a transparent) background and sits on a page seamlessly without drawing too much attention.

 These little buttons have caused quite the buzz for their appealing design, but they can be misleading if poorly executed.
-Sometimes they look more like just another design element on the page and less like an interactive element for users to click on.
+Sometimes they look like just another design element on the page instead of interactive elements for users to click on.

 A big part of this is making sure your buttons stand out.
 If you have a rectangle hairline on a button that sits on a page full of other rectangular shapes, then chances are it might not stand out as much as you may think.

 Another tip is to have a clear call to action.
-If your button just has a statement like “NICE,” that might not be a clear indicator that it’s a clickable button and may look more like a heading.
-Using copy with a verb like “Learn more” or “Apply now” is more clear.
+If your button just has a statement like “NICE,” that might not be a clear enough indication that it’s a clickable button—it may look more like a heading or decorative element.
+Using copy with a verb like “Learn more” or “Apply now” is clearer.